JanSharp/inserter-throughput-lib/notes.md

 - [x] params in table form, formatted using %a with %.9f as comments at the end of the line

 - [ ] maybe add weighting to prefer negative deviations over positive ones

+- [ ] make sure the inserter throughput measuring is actually accurate

+- [ ] pausing should not reset auto pause
+  - [ ] add button to reset auto pause instead

+# What affects belt item seeking

+- pickup vector length
+- pickup vector orientation
+- belt direction
+- belt type
+  - belt: shape
+  - splitter
+  - underground: in/out
+  - loader: in/out
+- belt speed
+- extension speed
+- rotation speed
+- stack size
+- belt being backed up or not

+if it picks up too many items for the belt to keep up, reduce speed

+make vector for belt flow direction, length 1 take dot product of that and pickup vector take the absolute result is extension influence
+1 - result is rotation influence
+the shorter the pickup vector, the more the opposite influences bleed into each other

+sine wave the belt speed
+sine wave the inserter speed
+somehow make seek times even longer for slow inserters on faster belts test chest to chest compare with the stupid simple algorithm where it's just the same logic for pickup and drop add more belt test cases remove splitter and underground test cases for now add more stack sizes add more inserters add more belt speeds, like 1 or 2